 William E. Bennett is Chair of the Bank's Audit Committee.
 Mr. Bennett is a Corporate Director.
 He is the former President and Chief Executive Officer of Draper & Kramer, Inc., a Chicago-based financial services and real estate company.
 He also previously served as Executive Vice President and Chief Credit Officer of First Chicago Corp. and its principal subsidiary, the First National Bank of Chicago.
-Mr. Bennett currently serves as chair of the audit committees of the boards of TD Bank US Holding Company (the holding company of TD Bank, N.A. and TD Bank USA, N.A.) and Capital Power Corporation, and previously served as chair of the audit committee of the board of Nuveen Investments Bond and Mutual Funds.
+Mr. Bennett currently serves as chair of the audit committee of the board of TD Bank US Holding Company (the holding company of TD Bank, N.A. and TD Bank USA, N.A.), and previously served as chair of the audit committee of the boards of Capital Power Corporation and Nuveen Investments Bond and Mutual Funds.
 He holds an undergraduate degree in economics from Kenyon College and a master's degree in business administration from the University of Chicago.
 Mr. Bennett is one of the Bank's Audit Committee financial experts.